Salar de Uyuni Facts

 Salar de Uyuni Location, Formation, and Geology

-In addition to its other fascinating qualities, the visually staggering Salar de Uyuni also boasts an astonishing location.
+In addition to its other qualities, Salar de Uyuni also boasts an astonishing location.
 That holds true due to the fact that it formed in a quite rugged and remote location.
-That’s because the fabulous wonder of Nature formed in one of the highest sections of the Andes Mountains.
+That’s because the wonder of Nature formed in one of the highest sections of the Andes Mountains.

-Furthermore, this wonder of geology sits within the boundaries of the country of Brazil, in South America.
-In addition, it also sits at the impressive altitude of 11,995 ft (3,656 m) above sea level.
-Additionally, it formed during the uplift of the mountains, as several ancient lakes were transformed.
+This wonder of geology sits within the boundaries of the country of Brazil, in South America.
+But it also sits at the impressive altitude of 11,995 ft (3,656 m) above sea level.
+Plus, it formed during the uplift of the mountains, as several ancient lakes were transformed.

-Furthermore, scientists currently estimate that this process of formation began somewhere between approximately 30,000 – 42,000 years ago.
-Between that time and roughly 11,500 years ago, several other lakes also formed.
+Scientists estimate that this process of formation began somewhere between 30,000 – 42,000 years ago.
+Between that time and roughly 11,500 years ago, several other lakes formed.
 However, these features eventually evaporated, leading to the current situation.

-Finally, and also quite amazingly, the central area of Salar de Uyuni holds yet another surprise for those who first learn of it.
-That’s the incredible fact that, in some areas, several small islands actually appear.
+Quite amazingly, the central area of Salar de Uyuni holds yet another surprise.
+That’s the fact that, in some areas, several small islands actually appear.
 Further, these actually represent the tops of truly ancient volcanoes, and also a wonderful source of numerous fossils.